mozilla/mozbase-deprecated/README.txt

 To update the tests associated with with a manifest from a source directory::

- manifests [options] update manifest from_directory -tag1 -tag2 --key1=value1 --key2=value2 ...
+ manifestparser [options] update manifest from_directory -tag1 -tag2 --key1=value1 --key2=value2 ...

 Tests